 Gather colorful beads or teach kids to braid embroidery thread before letting them make a special bracelet of their own design.
 "You provide the materials, space and oversight," says Lowe.
 "The kids provide the creative power."

 Consider handing out gift cards in a small amount to be used at a later date, such as ones for a local ice cream shop, arcade or toy store.
-"You can quickly spend $5 per kid on goodie bags without realizing it," says Lowe.
-"Make one simple purchase, decorate the envelopes with your theme and you're good to go."
+"You can quickly spend $5 per kid on goody bags without realizing it," says Lowe.
+"Make one simple purchase, decorate the envelopes with your theme, and you're good to go."

 Let the kids' style shine through.
 Colorful hair clips, head bands, slap-on bracelets and inexpensive plastic sunglasses are sure to get a lot of use.

 12. Rock out

 Make CDs for each guest with of some of your kid's favorite kid-friendly songs.
 Have your child decorate the CDs for each guest and include a playlist.
 This is a great way for your little one to say thank you to her guests.

 Offer goodies you know will get a lot of use right away.
 Buy colorful swim goggles for a summer party, or gift hot cocoa mix and marshmallows for a winter affair.